nextcloud/forms/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-### How to use GitHub

-* Please use the 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to show that you are affected by the same issue.
-* Please don't comment if you have no relevant information to add.
-It's just extra noise for everyone subscribed to this issue.
+**Please use the 👍 [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to show that you are affected by the same issue.
+Please don't comment if you have no relevant information to add!**
-* Subscribe to receive notifications on status change and new comments.

 **Describe the bug**
 A clear and concise description of what the bug is.